HOME

 Other notables who lived in the town include William Curtis (1746 - 1799).
 The Alton born influential botanist served his apprenticeship as an apothecary before devoting the rest of his life to the study of British plants.
 His lavishly illustrated magazine The Flower Garden Displayed launched in 1787 continues today as Kew Magazine.
 Curtis was also the Praefectus Horti at the Chelsea Physic Garden from 1771 to 1777 and published a pioneering work that studied all aspects of urban plant life in the six-volumed Flora Londinensis (1777 - 1798).
 The plant genus Curtisia is named after him and currently has but one sole species, the Curtisia dentata or Cape Lancewood, an evergreen tree native to southern Africa.

-Cardinal John Newman (1801-1890) was an English Catholic who lived for a short time in Alton after his father took over the Baverstock Brewery.
 Newman went on to become the first rector of the Catholic University of Ireland, and who made a profound impact on the thinking of the church at the time.
-He had an unhappy childhood it would seem as his father frequently struggled financially which probably placed severe stresses on the family.
+He had an unhappy childhood it would seem as his father frequently struggled financially which very likely placed severe stress on the family.

 Cardinal Newman